Switching your business to a new energy supplier

 Your supplier should tell you how much money your broker is getting for setting up the contract.
 They need to tell you this in a way that’s easy for you to understand.

-Your supplier won’t be able to tell you the total amount, but they can tell you how much money your broker is getting from:
+Your supplier doesn't have to tell you the total amount, but they must tell you how much money your broker is getting from:

 • each unit of energy your business uses